These are some of my favorite reads:

 (Click on the titles to be taken directly to Amazon)

 Multipliers: How the Best Leaders Make Everyone Smarter: Great read on how to get more from your team–with practical advice that can also apply to parenting.

 Mass Career Customization: Aligning the Workplace With Today’s Nontraditional Workforce and The Corporate Lattice: Achieving High Performance In the Changing World of Work: Originally recommended to Heather by a mentor, these two books give great insight into the changing workforce and how employees and corporations should look at the “employee life cycle”.

 What Color Is Your Parachute?
 A Practical Manual for Job-Hunters and Career-Changers: As working parents it’s extra important that we are fulfilled by our careers.
 This book helps the reader dig deep into him/herself to help explore possible career changes.

-slide:ology: The Art and Science of Creating Great Presentations and Resonate: Present Visual Stories that Transform Audiences: Must reads if you do any type of presentations.
+slide:ology: The Art and Science of Creating Great Presentations, Resonate: Present Visual Stories that Transform Audiences, and DataStory: Nancy Duarte is one of my favorite authors, and these are must reads if you do any type of presentations.

 Competing Against Luck: The Story of Innovation and Customer Choice: I love the framework of building strategy around a job that needs to be done (thinking bigger picture) just on how you can make something “better” incrementally.